 "Dais'Ja is a prolific scorer who plays with passion.
 A difficult matchup for opponents.
 Her work ethic and winning mentality is a direct reflection of the success she has had.
 Trotter is a Louisville product, previously starring at Seneca High School where she had games of 60 points and 20 rebounds before moving on to Rend Lake in Ina, Ill.

-Justin Weaver from Fort Lauderdale, Florida, has a rare case of Central Polydactyly on his right hand; his extra finger is fully functioning located in between his middle and right finger.
+JJ Weaver from Fort Lauderdale, Florida, has a rare case of Central Polydactyly on his right hand; his extra finger is fully functioning located in between his middle and right finger.
 Rated as a four-star prospect by Rivals and 247sports coming out of high school, he was One of the nation’s best linebacker prospects, ranking as the 213th best player in the nation according to Rivals, ranking him the 14th best player in the class at his position and the fourth-best prospect in the state of Kentucky.
-Justin was having a breakout freshman campaign for the UK with 33.5 tackles and 6.5 tackles for a loss (TFL) through nine games when he suffered a torn ACL in his right knee against the University of Florida Gators (UF) last November.
+JJ was having a breakout freshman campaign for the UK with 33.5 tackles and 6.5 tackles for a loss (TFL) through nine games when he suffered a torn ACL in his right knee against the University of Florida Gators (UF) last November.
 Despite missing the final two games, the redshirt freshman still earned All-SEC Freshman Team honors.
 Concluding his Sophomore (R) season at the University of Kentucky, Weaver currently has 34 tackles, 10 tackles for loss, six sacks, four QB hurries, two interceptions and a forced fumble going into the Citrus Bowl vs. the Iowa Hawkeyes.